Have your say

 Planning for Bush Fire Protection (PBP) identifies best practice for developing in bush fire prone areas.
 NSW Planning Law requires all new development on bush fire prone land to be done in accordance with PBP.

-Public Consultation is now underway on the draft PBP 2017.
-The NSW RFS is seeking public comments on the draft document.
+Public Consultation has now closed on the draft PBP 2017.

 Draft Community Protection Plans

 Community Protection Plans are a tool which can help you better understand the bush fire risk in your community, and how to prepare for it.
 The NSW RFS is establishing Community Protection Plans in many communities across the State.
 Not all areas will have a Community Protection Plan, nor will every area require one.